-Provide a comprehensive description of your proposed project.
+Compose a narrative that provides a comprehensive description of your proposed project.
 Your narrative should be succinct, well organized, and free of technical terms and jargon so that peer reviewers can understand the proposed project.

 You must limit the narrative to three single-spaced pages with one-inch margins and a font size no smaller than eleven points.
-Images, charts, diagrams, footnotes, and endnotes are allowed if they fit within the three-page limit.
+Images, charts, diagrams, footnotes, and endnotes are allowed, if they fit within the three-page limit.